felipedelosh/CDA-ANSERMA/readme.md

 ## :play_or_pause_button:How to execute a project

-Double click
+Double click index.html or enter url:

 ## :hammer_and_wrench:Tecnologías.

+- HTML
+- CSS
-- code programing
+- JavaScript
-- framework
+-

 ## :warning:Advertencia